 Our visit will cover the entire ground floor of the museum.

-Half the collection is dedicated to the central highlands of Mexico, including original artifacts from the ruins of Teotihuacan, Cacaxtla, Xochicalco, Tula and Mexico-Tenochtitlan.
-This visit also includes an extensive explanation of the zones of Oaxaca (the Zapotecs and Mixtecs), the Gulf Coast (Olmecs, Tarascans and Remojados culture), Mayan civilization and the Northwestern cultures of Mesoamerica.
+We will view the items from central highlands of Mexico first, including original artifacts from the ruins of Teotihuacan, Cacaxtla, Xochicalco, Tula and Mexico-Tenochtitlan.
+We will also narrate the rooms dedicated to the zones of Oaxaca (the Zapotecs and Mixtecs), the Gulf Coast (Olmecs and Remojados culture), Mayan civilization and the Northwestern cultures of Mesoamerica.

 Highlights of this tour include the Sun Stone (often referred to as the Aztec Calendar), two colossal Olmec heads from the Gulf Coast, a reproduction of King Pakal’s tomb as well as the original contents of the sarcophagus (in Palenque) as well as literally thousands of original prehispanic relics spanning thousands of years.